 Maybe Manyana, as the Spanish say, which means tomorrow!
 We have found things in Spain run on their own time and the information booth opened 15 minutes late.
 Once we showed the tickets to the gentleman in the booth things moved very quickly and we eagerly boarded the bus to get out of the cold winds!
 Then we set off on the Madrid bus tour on the Historical route around the city.
 The loop of the city took us around 90 minutes to complete.
 Free headphones were given out so we could listen to the onboard audio guide that explained the history of the Spanish capital as we took in the Madrid landmarks.
 This is a great one day in Madrid itinerary.

 Madrid Hop On Hop Off Bus showcases the many faces of Madrid!

 3 outstanding sites we got off the bus for

-Overall we like the Hop on Hop off buses and have used them in different cities across Europe.
-Considering Madrid is the 3rd largest capital city in Europe with 3.2 million people in the city centre area, navigating it with kids could be an issue.
+Overall we like the Hop on Hop off Madrid bus and have used these tours in different cities across Europe.
+Considering Madrid is the 3rd largest capital city in Europe with 3.2 million people in the city centre area, navigating Madrid with kids could be an issue.
 They Madrid Hop on Hop off Bus is a great way to get an idea of the sights that you would like to visit in the city you are visiting without having to navigate public transport.
-Whether it be 24 hours in Madrid or 3 days the bus is a great idea.
-Stay tuned for more Hop On Hop Off bus stories from Lisbon and Munich coming up.
+Whether it be 24 hours in Madrid or 3 days the city tour Madrid bus is a great idea.

 We received free passes for the Madrid Hop on Hop off bus which in no way influences our opinions